 Please don't edit this section - it is now locked to ensure editorial review.
 You may send comments to Cameron Shorter AT gmail .com

-The document titled "GeoServices REST API" is currently, in May 2013, being considered to be included as one of the Open Geospatial Consortium (OGC) standards.
-The vote to accept the document as a standard is unusually contentious; the controversy is the cause of this page.
+The OGC candidate standard titled "GeoServices REST API" is currently being considered to be approved as an Open Geospatial Consortium (OGC) standard.
+The vote to accept the document as a standard is unusually contentious.
+This controversy is the reason for this Wiki page.

-The document was previously released for public comment and can be found on the request for public comment page (though public comment has been closed for now).
+The candidate standard was previously released for public comment and can be found on the request for public comment page (though public comment has been closed for now).

-The document attempts to standardize a suite of web services such as a service which provides map images, a service which provides geospatial feature data, and a service which performs geospatial processing.
-The standard focuses on interactions via a defined hierarchy of URLs and using predominantly a particular set of JSON schemas for the exchange of geospatial data.
+The candidate standard attempts to standardize a suite of web services such as a service which provides map images, a service which provides geospatial feature data, and a service which performs geospatial processing.
+The candidate standard focuses on interactions via a defined hierarchy of URLs and using predominantly a particular set of JSON schemas for the exchange of geospatial data.

 Criticism and Response